 Research methods

-A cross-sectional study using a test (A1, B1) and re-test (A2, B2) formula was performed on 80 patients with diabetes.
+A cross-sectional study using a test (A1, B1) and re-test (A2, B2) formula was performed in 80 patients with diabetes.
 The gold standard used for neuropathy detection was a nerve conduction study (NCS) which was performed on all participants.
 Reliability of the MNSI-PL was assessed using the Cronbach’s alpha, Kuder-Richardson formula 20, split-half reliability, the Gottman split-half tests and correlation between first and second half was accessed.
 Stability was assessed using an intraclass correlation coefficient (ICC).
 For external validation, we used simple linear correlation, binomial regression, and agreement between two different tools using a Bland-Altman plot analysis.

 Research results